 When O’Keefe got out of prison, Fats Pino sent a hit man to kill him.
 The hit man shot at O’Keefe with a machine gun in the Dorchester section of Boston.
 O’Keefe escaped with minor wounds and made a deal with the FBI to testify against the gang.
 All eight were caught and convicted.
 Two died before they were tried.

 Police recovered only $58,000 of the $2.7 million stolen.
-The crime inspired at least four movies and two books, including The men Who Robbed Brinks, an 'as-told-to' with Joseph J. O''Keefe.
+The crime inspired at least four movies and two books, including The Story of the Great Brink’s Robbery, as Told by the FBI.